Butte & Co Accessibility Improvements

 The Challenge

-Butte’s gear rental website served a wide audience—from local skiers to international tourists—but wasn’t meeting modern usability or accessibility standards.
+Butte’s gear rental website served a wide audience but wasn’t meeting modern usability or accessibility standards.
 Forms lacked semantic structure, mobile layout was inconsistent, and key site functions weren’t accessible via keyboard or screen readers.
-The site needed a thoughtful rebuild to ensure smoother access and clearer interaction across all devices and input methods.
+Multiple pages needed a thoughtful rebuild to ensure smoother access and clearer interaction across all devices and input methods.

 My Solution

-I tackled the site’s accessibility and responsive gaps by auditing the codebase and implementing strategic front-end improvements:
+I tackled the site’s accessibility and responsive gaps by auditing the codebase so I could improve the front-end user experience:

 • Semantic HTML: Reworked form markup using correct input types and labels to improve assistive tech support.